Wisconsin fires Paul Chryst; names DC Leonhard interim coach

 The surprising move comes a day after Wisconsin lost at home 34-10 to Illinois and former Badgers coach Bret Bielema.

-Chryst, the 56-year-old Madison native, has four years left on his contract.
+Chryst, the 56-year-old Madison, Wisconsin, native, has four years left on his contract.
 He was set to make $5.25 million this season.

-Defensive coordinator Jim Leonhard, another former Badgers player, was named interim coach.
-The 39-year-old former NFL defensive back has been part of Chryst’s staff for seven seasons and considered one of the top assistant coaches in the country.

 The in-season coaching move was the fifth already this season, and second of the day.
 Earlier Sunday, Colorado dismissed Karl Dorrell.